 (c) Competitive Nature of Program.
 Applying for Competitive Housing Tax Credits is a technical process that must be followed completely and correctly.
-Any person who desires to request any reasonable accommodation for any aspect of this process is directed to 10 TAC §1.1.
-As a result of the highly competitive nature of applying for Housing Tax Credits, an Applicant should proceed on the assumption that deadlines are fixed and firm with respect to both date and time and cannot be waived except where authorized and for truly extraordinary circumstances, such as the occurrence of a significant natural disaster that could not have been anticipated and makes timely adherence impossible.
-If an Applicant chooses, where permitted, to submit by delivering an item physically to the Department, it is the Applicant's responsibility to be within the Department's doors by the appointed deadline.
-Applicants should further ensure that all required documents are included, legible, properly organized, and tabbed, and that materials in required formats involving digital media are complete and fully readable.
-Applicants are strongly encouraged to submit the required items well in advance of established deadlines.
+Any person who desires to request any reasonable accommodation for any aspect of this process is directed to §1.1 of this Title (relating to Reasonable Accommodation Requests to the Department).
+As a result of the highly competitive nature of applying for Housing Tax Credits, an Applicant should proceed on the assumption that deadlines are fixed and firm as further provided for in subsection (f) of this section.

 (d) Definitions.
 The capitalized terms or phrases used herein are defined below.
 Any capitalized terms not specifically mentioned in this section or any section referenced in this document shall have the meaning as defined in Tex.
 Gov't Code Chapter 2306, Internal Revenue Code (the Code) §42, the HOME Final Rule, and other federal or Department rules, as applicable.
 Defined terms, when not capitalized, are to be read in context and construed according to common usage.

 (1) Adaptive Reuse--The change-in-use of an existing building not, at the time of Application, being used, in whole or in part, for residential purposes (e.g., school, warehouse, office, hospital, hotel, etc.), into a building which will be used, in whole or in part, for residential purposes.
-Adaptive Reuse requires that a substantial portion of the original building remains at completion of the proposed Development.
+Adaptive Reuse requires that 75% of the original building remains at completion of the proposed Development.
 Ancillary non-residential buildings, such as a clubhouse, leasing office and/or amenity center may be newly constructed outside the walls of the existing building or as detached buildings on the Development Site.
 Adaptive Reuse Developments will be considered as New Construction.